jIrwinCline/planum-magic/README.md

 # Planum Magic API

 This is a backend service built with Node, Express, and Firebase to support a front end client for small artistic merchandising company.
+This version lacks the credentials to affect the original database but may serve as a templatefor other APIs with firebase.

 View Hosted Client here:
 * [Planum Magic](https://planum-magic.firebaseapp.com/)